mueseralex/showcase/README.md

 # Random Bots Collection

 A collection of various bot implementations and automated solutions.
 Each project has its own detailed documentation.
+90% of projects still need to be added here

 ## Current Projects